edevil/kubernetes-deployment/README.md

     kubectl apply -f files/default-storage-class.yaml

 Usage examples can be found [here](https://github.com/kubernetes/examples/tree/master/staging/volumes/azure_disk/claim).
+Azure-file is fine for when only one pod is using the volume, when you need multiple pods using the same volume and/or multiple writers you need to use azure-file and examples can be found [here](https://github.com/kubernetes/examples/tree/master/staging/volumes/azure_file).

 ## Install the DNS addon